rhgrant10/Groupy/docs/pages/quickstart.rst

 The object lists are returned as a :class:`~groupy.object.listers.FilterList`\ .
-These behave just like the built-in :class:`list` does with some convenient functionality:
+These behave just like the built-in :class:`list` does with some convenient additions.

-:obj:`~groupy.object.listers.FilterList.first` and
-:obj:`~groupy.object.listers.FilterList.last`.
+You can read more about the types of lists used by **Groupy** in the :doc:`advanced` section, but for the remainder of this page, the following truth should suffice.

 .. code-block:: python